Boy struck by SUV in Queens hit and run

 The hit and run accident happened around 2:20 p.m. at 37th Avenue and 101st Street in Corona.

-The boy, believed to be around 13, was struck by a black Chevy Suburban SUV.
+The boy, believed to be around 13, was struck by a black SUV, possibly a Chevy Suburban or Dodge Durango with New Jersey plates.
 Police say the driver fled the scene.

 The victim was believed to have suffered a broken leg and was rushed to Elmhurst Hospital with non-life threatening injuries.